University of Michigan

 Requirements for Non-Required CPT

-• The designated CPT course must have been set up and approved by the U-M Office of the Registrar.
-See the list of Courses/Internships Approved by the Office of the Registrar.
+• You must be enrolled in a CPT course.
+Designated CPT course are set up and approved by the U-M Office of the Registrar.
+See the list of List of Required Internships and CPT Courses for Optional Internships.

 • Be aware that adding a CPT course may have an impact on your tuition and fees.